Xenocide122/Shopify-Boost-Adv-Featured-Collection/README.md

-# Shopify-Boost-Adv-Featured-Collection
+# Advanced Featured collection for the Boost theme in Shopify

-Advanced Featured collection for the Boos theme in Shopify
+Adds options like Heading Alignment, enlarge heading, a button below the items to take you to your specified page and button alignment